arnoldmak12/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A simple Tic-Tac-Toe game with options to play agianst another person or an unbeatable AI.
-The AI was written with a Minimax algorithm with Aplha-Beta Pruning.
+The AI was written with a Minimax algorithm with Alpha-Beta Pruning.
 ## Getting Started
 Download the .jar file, and then run it to play the game.
 Need latest version of JDK and JRE to run the file.
 ## Built With